Mouse Leukemia Inhibitory Factor Receptor (LIFR) Protein

 Description

-Mouse Leukemia Inhibitory Factor Receptor (LIFR) is a recombinant Mouse protein produced in a Prokaryotic expression system (E. coli).
+Mouse Leukemia Inhibitory Factor Receptor (LIFR) is a recombinant Mouse protein expressed in E. coli.

 Documents del producto